 - How I Met Your Mother used this trope twice (possibly three times) with Ted.
 The first time Ted went to a matchmaking agency with a 100% success rate, but it turns out they literally have no women compatible with Ted.
 The second time the same agency gets back to him with a perfect match, but he passes up the date for another shot at the Will They or Won't They? relationship with Robin.
 The third time Ted meets a woman online who turns out so far into the crazy end of the Hot-Crazy Scale; in a twist at the end it's revealed that she and Ted "met online" while playing World of Warcraft.

 - Used in the Season 3 finale of 'The Big Bang Theory''.
 And subverted.
 Howard and Raj sign Sheldon up for one as a joke, but the site gives them a match.
 Sheldon, thinking the entire thing was stupid when they finally tell him, only goes on the date to prove that dating sites don't work.
 Ironically, Sheldon's match happens to be perfect—a female version of himself.
 Apparently, she only used the site because she promised her mother she'd date at least once a year.

 - Sheldon also creates a fake dating profile for Penny in hopes that she'll find a boyfriend and stop pestering him for video gaming advice.

 - In the Three's Company episode "Mate For Each Other," roommates Jack and Janet each secretly try out a "computer dating" service, only to end up matched with each other.

-- Happens on the UK version of The Office, when David Brent uses one in the 2nd Christmas Special.
+- Happens on The Office (UK), when David Brent uses one in the 2nd Christmas Special.
 Michael uses a more traditional method in the US version: bullying his subordinates to offer up names of eligible friends.